commonknowledge/wagtail-linkchecker/README.rst

 ===================

 A tool/plugin to assist with finding broken links on your wagtail site.
-This tool works asynchronously using celery.
+This tool works asynchronously using django-background-task.

 Installing
 ==========